calimullen/calimullen.github.io/index.md

 ## Reflection
 It was difficult to find a good starting point, however once I found a way to get going, I managed to see the difference on how the two languages have their differences but also similarities on how the interact and with displaying messages to the console and getting inputs from the user.

-The Enhancement code can be found here:[https://github.com/calimullen/calimullen.github.io/tree/main/Enhancements/CS-210%20Enhancement%20Software%20design%20and%20engineering]
+The Enhancement code can be found here:[Enhancement 1](https://github.com/calimullen/calimullen.github.io/tree/main/Enhancements/CS-210%20Enhancement%20Software%20design%20and%20engineering)

 # Enhancment 2: Algorithms and Data Structures
 ## Original artifact
 This artifact was created during my course in CS360 in which I was tasked to create an app within android studio using the programming language JAVA.
 The app was to allow the user to keep track of their weight and weight loss progress.
 Within the app the user was able to create an account and then log-in using their credentials (username and password).
 Within the backend of the code, SQLite was used to create and store databases that will hold the users credential information and their weight information.
-The original code can be found here:[https://github.com/calimullen/calimullen.github.io/tree/main/Original/CS-360%20Original]
+The original code can be found here:[Original CS-360](https://github.com/calimullen/calimullen.github.io/tree/main/Original/CS-360%20Original)

 ## Why I chose this artifact
 I chose this artifact because it was an excellent way for me to highlight my ability to expand upon the existing code by introducing more complexity.
 With the enhancements, I was able to create a new page that was dedicated to the creation of a new account.
 Furthermore, creating a more suitable UI being easier for the end user to clearly understand what is happening and what is required of them.